Anaplastology

-Anaplastology (Gk. ana-again, anew, upon plastos-something made, formed, molded logy-the study of) is a branch of medicine dealing with the prosthetic rehabilitation of an absent, disfigured or malformed anatomically critical location of the face or body.
+Anaplastology (Gk. ana-again, a new, upon plastos-something made, formed, molded logy-the study of) is a branch of medicine dealing with the prosthetic rehabilitation of an absent, disfigured or malformed anatomically critical location of the face or body.
 The term anaplastology was coined by Walter G. Spohn and is used worldwide.

-An anaplastologist (also known as a maxillofacial prosthetist and technologist in the UK) is an individual who has the knowledge and skill set to provide the service of customizing a facial (craniofacial prosthesis), ocular or somatic prosthesis.
-In locations around the world where facial, ocular and somatic prostheses are not readily available, a dentist who specializes in maxillofacial prosthetics (prosthodontics), or a dental technician or an ocularist, may also be titled an anaplastologist.
+An anaplastologist (also known as a maxillofacial prosthetist and technologist in the United Kingdom) is an individual who has the knowledge and skill set to provide the service of customizing a facial (craniofacial prosthesis), ocular or somatic prosthesis.
+In locations around the world that facial, ocular and somatic prostheses are not readily available, a dentist who specializes in maxillofacial prosthetics (prosthodontics), or a dental technician or an ocularist, may also be titled an anaplastologist.
 In urban or more developed locations, an individual referred to as an anaplastologist is one who solely works with facial, ocular or somatic prostheses.
-In such a setting, there are times the anaplastologist collaborates with prosthodontists and ocularists.
+In such a setting, the anaplastologist sometimes collaborates with prosthodontists and ocularists.

 The studies of an anaplastologist consist of the arts and sciences.
 Visual arts are studied, namely photography, illustration, sculpture, and painting.
 Biology, behavioral sciences, materials science, and physics are the studied sciences with emphases in superficial anatomy and physiology of humans, polymer science, optics, dermatology, oral and maxillofacial surgery, otolaryngology, and oncology to name a few.

 Certification in the field of anaplastology is provided by the Board for Certification in Clinical Anaplastology (BCCA).
 Professionals certified by the BCCA are designated as Certified Clinical Anaplastologists and denote their credential with the CCA title.